rgeraldes24/solc/docs/yul.rst

 .. warning::

-    During discussions about whether or not EVM improvements might break existing smart contracts, features inside ``verbatim`` cannot receive the same consideration as those used by the Hyperion compiler itself.
+    During discussions about whether or not ZVM improvements might break existing smart contracts, features inside ``verbatim`` cannot receive the same consideration as those used by the Hyperion compiler itself.